-activities utreach the Sindh from Legal Advisory Center included the running extensiove FaceBook Campaign, Placement of Publicity Boards at various public places, along with dissemination of IEC materials in different communities. campaign was managed on the National Women's Day (February 12, 2021) during which, 50 Rickshaws carrying signage of the SLACC were used.
+activities utreach the Sindh from Legal Advisory Call Center included the running of extensiove SMS and FaceBook Campaign, Placement of Publicity Boards at various public places, along with dissemination of IEC materials in different communities. rickshaw campaign was managed on the National Women's Day (February 12, 2021) during which , 50 Rickshaws carrying signage of the SLACC were used.
 159 publicity boards were placed throughout police stations, hospitals, railway stations, government buildings, NADRA Offices, and at public places during the reporting quarter to enhance the visibility of the toll-free number.

-CELEBRATING THE ROLE OF WOMEN

-in Pakistan

-omen in Pakistan play a vital, yet unthankless part in bringing stability and growth to our society.
+CELEBRATING THE ROLE OF WOMEN in Pakistan omen in Pakistan play a vital, yet unthankless part in bringing stability and growth to our society.
 To pay tribute to and to acknowledge their many roles they play, we at the Legal Aid Society strive to ensure their rights are protected.
 To honor women and their importance, the Sindh Commission on the Status of Women (SCSW) celebrated National Women's Day on February 12, 2021, at the Frere Hall, and LAS was honored to be a part of this commemoration.
 Representatives from LAS demonstrated some of our efforts in ensuring equal access to justice for women.

-MOMENT OF PRIDE FOR ENSURING EQUAL ACCESS TO JUSTICE FOR WOMEN IN PAKISTAN n the occasion of National Women's Day 2021, Chairperson Justice Nasir Aslam Zahid was honored with the Life-Time Achievement Award his contributions towards the protection and advancement of the rights of women across Pakistan.
+MOMENT OF PRIDE FOR ENSURING EQUAL ACCESS TO JUSTICE FOR WOMEN IN PAKISTAN n the occasion of National Women's Day 2021, LAS Chairperson Justice (R) Nasir Aslam Zahid was honored with the Life-Time Achievement Award for his contributions towards the protection and advancement of the rights of women across Pakistan.
 The Sindh Commission on the Status of Women presented the Mohtarma Fatima Jinnah Shaheed Benazir and Bhutto Award for Lifetime Achievement to Justice Nasir Aslam Zahid LAUNCH OF THE DIRECTORY OF SUPPORT SERVICES: A Relief for Women & Girls Seeking Support Against Violence

-AS in collaboration with the Sindh Commission on the Status of the Women (SCSW) and OXFAM launched Directory of Support Services for Women and Girls Experiencing Violence and Abuse on March 31, 2021, in Karachi.
-Ms. Anjum Iqbal Jumani (Secretary, Women Development Department) graced the event as chief guest, along with the attendance of Ms. Mahnaz Rahman, Ms. Nazish Brohi, Justice Arif Khilji, Barrister Haya Emaan Zahid, and Ms. Muzhat Shirin (Chairperson SCSW).
 The directory has been developed to support women and girls who have experienced violence by increasing their agency and ability to access the police, shelters and medical facilities, legal and psychosocial support providers, and other essential service providers across 6 districts of Sindh.
-The composition of the services presented in a concise user-friendly manner; and essential service providers are listed through districtcompartmentalization in the following order: police, hospitals, shelters, legal aid providers, NGOs, and other Government service providers.
+The composition of the services presented in a concise is user-friendly manner; and essential service providers are listed through districtcompartmentalization wise in the following order: police, hospitals, shelters, legal aid AS in collaboration with the Sindh Commission on the Status of the Women (SCSW) and OXFAM launched Directory of Support the Services for Women and Girls Experiencing Violence and Abuse on March 31, 2021, in Karachi.
+Ms. Anjum labal Jumani (Secretary, Women Development Department) graced the event as chief guest, along with the attendance of Ms. Mahnaz Rahman, Ms. Nazish Brohi, Justice Arif Khilji, Barrister Haya Emaan Zahid, and Ms. Muzhat Shirin (Chairperson SCSW). providers, NGOs, and other Government service providers.